MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/video-player/web-videos.md

 [![Play Web Video](web-videos-images/playwebvideo-small.png "Play Web Video")](web-videos-images/playwebvideo-large.png#lightbox "Play Web Video")

-On each of the three platforms, the transport controls fade out if they're not used but can be restored to view by tapping the video.
+On each of the platforms, the transport controls fade out if they're not used but can be restored to view by tapping the video.

 You can prevent the video from automatically starting by setting the `AutoPlay` property to `false`: